Clone and Configure a New vTiger Instance

 bash

-sudo nano /etc/netplan/01-netcfg.yaml
+sudo nano /etc/netplan/01-netcfg.yaml - Update the

-section with the new IP, save the file, and apply the changes:bashsudo netplan apply
+addressessection with the new IP, save the file, and apply the changes:bashsudo netplan apply

 5. Update Apache Configuration

 a.
-Update 000-default-le-ssl.conf
+Update 000-default-le-ssl.conf:

 bash